Elm-Canvas/elm-canvas/readme.md

 0 Download this repo

 1 Copy the content of `./src` into the source directory of your project.
-So if your `main.elm` file is in `./assets/elm/`, then put `Canvas.elm` and `Native/` in the same directory.
+So that means copying `./src/Canvas.elm` and `./src/Native/` to the same directory as your `Main.elm` file.

 2 Open up `Native/Canvas.js`.
 The first line says `var _elm_community$canvas$Native_Canvas = function () {`.
 In your `elm-package.json` file, you have a repo field.
 In that first line of `Native/Canvas.js`, replace `elm_community` with the user name from the `elm-package.json`s repo, and replace `canvas` with the project name in your repo field.
 So if your elm package lists `"repository": "https://github.com/ludwig/art-project.git"`, change the first line of `Native/Canvas.js` to `var _ludwig$art_project$Native_Canvas = function () {`.